WTM3/Obverservational-Mathematics/BLF/Implementation/iMessageBot/README.md

 ## Integration with BLF/AMF
 The bot is designed to integrate with the wider BLF system:
-- Connects to the AMF JavaScript implementation
+- Uses the exact same JavaScript AMF implementation as the core system
 - Maintains consistency with the core formula
 - Preserves the 0.1 buffer at all times
 - Supports agent handoff protocols